Smartdevs17/min-chat-app/README.md

 # Application - Mini Chat APP
-###This is mini chat application built with nodejs.
+###This is a mini chat application built with nodejs.
 It allows user to join a group and chat with one another in that group and also send locations.

 ## Setting up the Application